m0ru/bak/02a_state_of_the_art.md

 <!--TODO {ref to controllerAs discussion}-->
 <!--) -->
 Theoretically it's possible reuse controllers with different templates, but this can lead to hard-to-track-down and I'd advise against doing that.
 When nesting templates and thus their associated controllers, actually it's the controllers that form the prototypical inheritance chain.
 Thus, if a variable isn't found on the controller respectively its scope, the default is to check on its parent('s), up to the root-scope.
-Note that scopes can be defined as isolated in the routing config <!--TODO {ref to routing/isolated-scope section}--> to avoid this behaviour, which I'd recommend for predicatability- and thus maintainability-reasons.
+Note that scopes can be defined as isolated in the routing config <!--TODO {ref to routing/isolated-scope section}--> to avoid this behavior, which I'd recommend for predicatability- and thus maintainability-reasons.

 <!--TODO { can be reused with different template, but that rarely happens and tends to lead to hard-to-track-down bugs.}-->
 <!--TODO {nesting templates (not directives?) -- how does it work anyway?}-->